JohnMachado11/Linked-List-Restaurant/README.md

 In Computer Science, a `Linked List` is a data structure which stores objects called `Nodes`.
 Each `Node` consists of a data field as well as a "pointer" which references the memory location of the next `Node` it's linked to.

 In terms of placement in a computers memory,  `Nodes` are not organized contiguously (like a list / array) but scattered throughout.
-Which is what makes the pointer property of a `Node` so important.
+This is what makes the pointer property of a `Node` so important.

 ---